The key to making a big change is to make a small change first. This has to do with inertia.

-We often get stuck in the idea of having to make some huge change in our lives, and it seems overwhelming so we don’t do anything.
+We are often stuck in the idea that changes in our life need to be huge.
+It seems overwhelming.
+Therefore, we do not do anything.
 We just wish, wait and hope.
-Or we may just be stuck in a very comfortable routine.
+On the other hand, maybe we are stuck in a very comfortable routine.
 The trick is to realize that the force of inertia (the tendency of bodies at rest to stay at rest) will keep you exactly where you are unless you do something.
-That something doesn’t even have to be related to what you want.
+That something may not even relate to what you want.

-You’ve probably heard of taking a big goal and chunking it down into baby steps.
-This is a great idea, but sometimes we don’t even know where to begin, what baby step to take.
 What you may not realize is that any small change leads to more change.
 Just do something different.
 Wear red socks instead of navy socks.
 Take a different route to work.
 Eat at a different restaurant.
 Drink tea instead of coffee.
 Any change will do.
-This works because it gets you unstuck and into the change mode.
+You will become unstuck.
+It puts you into the change mode.
 The momentum will get you going on a roll, and before you know it, you’ll be making bigger and bigger changes relatively effortlessly.
 This technique enables you to skip the hard part of mustering up enough motivation, willpower, or courage to tackle a big goal, project or change.

 For more, read Talane’s Top Ten Tips for Getting Unstuck and Get Motivated.

 I’ve included this absolutely beautiful and inspiring short video about the impact of adding wolves to Yellowstone National Park, demonstrating the powerful impact of small changes.